Sydney International Piano Competition: Rounds

 The competition consists of three stages – preliminaries, semi finals and finals.
 All 32 competitors appear in the preliminaries which consists of two rounds.
 Round 1 of the preliminaries is a 20-minute solo recital and round 2 is a 30-minute recital.
 Competitors must include an Australian work in one of these rounds.
 The organisers have collaborated with Australian Music Centre to compile a list of suggested works by Australian pianists.
 Miriam Hyde's Valley of Rocks was one of the pieces set for the 1988 competition; it was chosen by 23 of the contestants, and it went on to become her best-known work.

-After the preliminary rounds, the best 12 are chosen to proceed to the Semi Finals which consists of two rounds - Semi Final Round 1 is a 65-minute recital and Semi Final Round 2 is a chamber work.
-In the 13th competition, this was with either violin or cello.
+After the preliminary rounds, the best 12 are chosen to proceed to the Semi Finals which consists of two rounds - Semi Final Round 1 is a 65-minute recital and Semi Final Round 2 is a set chamber concert.
+In the 13th competition, contestants performed with either a violin or cello.
 Six competitors advance to the finals, again consisting of two rounds, in which they play two piano concertos with the Sydney Symphony Orchestra.
 In the 13th competition, Finalists played a Concerto written before 1800 in Finals Round 1 and a piano concerto written after 1800 in Finals Round 2.